 I have greatly limited my frustration by downsizing my belongings to one single backpack.
 Seriously.
 It IS possible!
 And I cannot encourage it enough!

-Here are my recommendations on how to pack [as lightly as possible] for traveling during ALL seasons + the travel products I just can’t live without:
+Here are my recommendations on how to pack [super light] for traveling during ALL seasons + the travel products I just can’t live without:

 I used to lay out entire outfits and pack twice as many as there were days for my trip because “I never knew what I would want to wear or what the weather would be like.”